Design and testing of 3D-printed micro-architectured polymer materials exhibiting a negative Poisson's ratio: Analysis of fabricated polymer structures

-The displacements fields obtained using DIC permit a further comparison with predictions and give an insight of the deformation mechanism in the samples, i.e. how the structure moves and deforms. {\sc Figures \ref{aux1uy}--\ref{aux3uy}} display the measured and the computed vertical displacement, i.e. the $u_y$ displacement component, of the central unit-cell.
-A comparison of the values and the shapes of the colormaps exhibits a good match between the measurements and finite element prediction.
-Moreover the displacement fields permits to better understand the local movements of the microstructure which conducts to the global auxeticity effect by combining almost rigid regions submitted to translations and rotations with local concentrated deformation exhibiting local hinges.
+The displacements fields obtained using DIC permit a further comparison with predictions and give an insight of the deformation mechanism of the samples, \textit{i.e.} how the structure moves and deforms. \Cref{fig:disp} displays the measured and the computed vertical displacement, \textit{i.e.} the $u_y$ displacement component of the central unit-cell.
+A comparison of the values and the shapes of the colour maps exhibits a good match between the measurements and finite element prediction.
+Moreover the displacement fields permit to better understand the local movements of the micro-structure which conducts to the global auxeticity effect by combining almost rigid regions submitted to translations and rotations with local concentrated deformation exhibiting local hinges.
+A further comparison in terms on mean displacements over a unit cell between DIC measurements and FEM computations at the maximal loading of $5\%$ strain is given in \Cref{table:epsilon:mean}.
+The mean was computed only over the base material of a unit cell and does represent the mean deformation of the later.
+Nevertheless, this mean value represents the mean loading of the base material and one can notice that the micro-structure does not leave the region of $1\%$ strain of the uniaxial tensile response of the base material displayed in \Cref{GM08B}.
+In \Cref{fig:disp} one can equally notice the excellent quality of the printing process as the edges of the printed shapes observed on left column of \Cref{fig:disp} are close to the edges of the shape represented by the level set and displayed here as the border of the finite element meshes on the right column of \Cref{fig:disp}. \\ By looking at the strain field of a unit cell (see \Cref{fig:strain}), computed by finite elements from the displacement field in both full-field measurement and simulation, we can notice that the strain field is mostly concentrated on the hinges of the structure.
+This further emphasises the predominance of structural deformation as a lattice structure with rods and hinges at small strain.
+A subtle effect of this prevalence is the small effect of the out of plane strain, which should otherwise be perceived as a difference between the 2D modelling during the optimisation process and the complete 3D character of the polymer sheets.
+Let us also recall that the polymer is practically incompressible and exhibit therefore an important variation of thickness under tensile loading.